Dollar General: Perpetuating economic distress

 Dollar General, along with other dollar store chains, while "sometimes [filling] a need in cash-strapped communities" where supermarkets have closed, are regarded not "merely a byproduct of economic distress.
 They're a cause of it."
-Dollar store chains, in "capitalizing on a series of powerful economic and social forces—white flight, the recent recession, the so-called "retail apocalypse"—all of which have opened up gaping holes in food access...might not be causing these inequalities per se, they appear to be perpetuating them".
+Dollar store chains, in "capitalizing on a series of powerful economic and social forces—white flight, the recent recession, the so-called 'retail apocalypse'—all of which have opened up gaping holes in food access...might not be causing these inequalities per se, they appear to be perpetuating them".
 The rapid growth in dollar stores across the US has created food deserts and a "dollar store belt".
 After originally granting them local tax incentives, a number of municipalities have been adding zoning bylaws to discourage dollar stores.
 According to a study done by the Institute for Local Self-Reliance, dollar stores tend to create fewer and lower-wage jobs than independent grocery stores.
 The report claims that dollar stores stifle local competition, thereby hurting the communities they are serving.

-In March 2020, Dollar General announced plans for its 2020 fiscal year to begin offering produce assortments at approximately 400 stores in addition to the 650 stores that already did so.
-In February 2019, the University of Nevada, Las Vegas, published a story which found that the quality of fruits and vegetables at dollar stores is just as good as at regular grocery stores.